 promise to never forget those who sacrificed

-October and continues to the 10th day of November.
-Itís our
+continues to the 10th day of November.
+Itís our major

 veterans in need will not be abandoned.

-boxes at various sites within each of our boundaries to
+boxes at various sites within our boundaries.
+However, due

 Like to offer individual commemoration to

 the memory of your fallen with a wreath?

 Interested in having a poppy tray at your

 us if youíre within them.

 Your poppy donations make a difference